[Mr Laurence Robertson in the Chair]

 New safe nuclear generation started in my constituency in 1963.
 Indeed, my father worked on the construction of the first Wylfa power station.
 The hon.
 Member for Kilmarnock and Loudoun had family who were in the nuclear industry: he told us in a previous debate that his brother-in-law was.
 Many families, across the United Kingdom, have benefited from the high-skilled, long-term employment opportunities that nuclear offers.
 The nuclear power station in my area was opened in 1971 and it produced up until the date of closure, which initially was 2010; that was extended to 2015.
 We are talking about 44 years of generation.
 I mention the jobs issue, because many of my peers at school left school and worked in the nuclear industry at Wylfa for all their working lives.
 Very few other industries can offer the longevity of employment and quality of jobs that nuclear brings; indeed, jobs for life are very rare.

 Construction jobs are also important.
 In the move forward to Wylfa B or Wylfa Newydd, as it is correctly known now, we see an important uptake of skills for nuclear engineers and apprentices, and many people are training for the construction jobs—plastering, building, welding and so on.
 That is hugely important for areas on the periphery of the United Kingdom, such as at Wylfa in my constituency and, indeed, in Scotland.
 Scotland has benefited from nuclear over many years and still does today; £1 billion of gross value added comes from the nuclear sector—the two power stations.
 I believe—I will take an intervention if I am wrong on this—that the life of the two nuclear power stations has been extended by the SNP Government.
 Safe generation of nuclear energy is hugely important in Scotland, Wales and England.
-If we did not have it, we would be importing nuclear at this time of year from either England into Scotland or from France into the United Kingdom.
+If we did not have it, we would be importing nuclear at this time of year either from England into Scotland or from France into the United Kingdom.

 The hon.
 Gentleman invited an intervention, and yes, he is correct: under the SNP Government, permission was given to extend the life of Hunterston B. Once an asset is there, if its life can be extended safely, we may as well do so.
 We will still have to deal with the toxic legacy at some point, but if we can make use of the asset in the meantime, we will do, so we are not absolutely blinkered.